Rosuav/StilleBot/MustardScript.md

 MustardScript
 =============

-StilleBot's command language, called MustardScript, is a human-editable text representation of a command.
+Mustard Mine's command language, called MustardScript, is a human-editable text representation of a command.
 Like Raw mode, it turns the entire command into simple text; unlike Raw mode, it's actually something you would want to read and write.